 For the Third form module tests are split into 3 Sections: Support, Core, and Extension.
 This allows us to have a common section of the test for the year group (Core) whilst simultaneously offering challenging questions to the higher sets and appropriate questions for our smaller sets.
 Each class will do two sections - either S and C or C and E. The S section covers the building blocks of a topic and are based on the material learnt the previous year.
 The Core section tests the main focus of the topic, building on the S section.
 The Extension Section is aimed at the ablest pupils in the year group.
 All tests have questions taken from past examination papers.
-The Core and Extension sections are replicated in the Fourth form but our set 5 / 5 or sets 5,6 out of 6 break off at this stage to prepare for early entry GCSE.
+The Core and Extension sections are replicated in the Fourth form but our sets 5,6 out of 6 break off at this stage to prepare for early entry GCSE at Foundation to give them more chances of passing their mathematics IGCSE.